-Bill Burr: Yes, before all of this chatter on social media and all of this, "I might get in trouble," and all of that.
-You don't have to explain yourself as a comedian if you're joking around.
-You're telling jokes, and I actually think that his is the time to push further rather than pull back because you're going to allow a bunch of people who aren't funny.
-Sorry, I smoked a cigar last night, voice cracking.
+Bill Burr: Yes, before all of this chatter on social media and all of this "I might get in trouble" and all of that—you don't have to explain yourself as a comedian if you're joking around.
+You're telling jokes, and I actually think that this is the time to push further rather than pull back because you're going to allow a bunch of people who aren't funny—sorry, I smoked a cigar last night, voice cracking.
 You're going to allow a bunch of people who aren't funny to dictate the direction stand-up comedy should go in.
 That's no different than somebody who's tone deaf telling people what chords they should use, what type.

 Fuck all of those people, man.
 Fuck all of them.
-They're all just, they've got their face in a pig trough of money, and they're all acting like they're making these statements, and they're not.
-They're all serving the same thing that we're all, and I don't think everybody in the corporate world is evil.
-I think that a lot of people that work for corporations wish they operated differently, and I don't have a solution on how to try to fix the mindset of those companies, but they are doing way more harm than good, and that is a long-form way of saying that I'm going to continue to do my shit and dick jokes the way I want to.
+They're all just—they've got their face in a pig trough of money, and they're all acting like they're making these statements, and they're not.
+They're all serving the same thing that we all are, and I don't think everybody in the corporate world is evil.
+I think that a lot of people that work for corporations wish they operated differently, and I don't have a solution on how to try to fix the mindset of those companies.
+But they are doing way more harm than good, and that is a long-form way of saying that I'm going to continue to do my shit and dick jokes the way I want to.

 Bill Burr: You don't have to call people assholes or anything like that, but my respectful way of doing it is not adjusting my act.